Robust Lipschitz Bandits to Adversarial Corruptions: Preliminaries

 An important pair of concepts in Lipschitz bandits defined on $(\X,D,\mu)$ are the covering dimension $\cd$ and the zooming dimension $\zd$.
 Let $\B(x,r)$ denotes a closed ball centered at $x$ with radius $r$ in $\X$, i.e. $\B(x,r) = \{x'\in\X:D(x,x') \leq r\}$, the $r$-covering number $N_c(r)$ of metric space $(\X,D)$ is defined as the minimal number of balls with radius of no more than $r$ required to cover $X$.
 On the contrary, the $r$-zooming number $N_z(r)$ introduced in~\cite{kleinberg2019bandits} not only depends on the metric space $(\X,D)$ but also the payoff function $\mu(\cdot)$.
-It describes the minimal number of balls of radius not more than $r/16$ required to cover the $r$-optimal region defined as $\{x\in\X:\Delta(x) \leq r \}$~\cite{feng2022lipschitz}.
+It describes the minimal number of balls of radius not more than $r/16$ required to cover the $r$-optimal region defined as $\{x\in\X:\Delta(x) \leq r \}$~\cite{bubeck2008online,feng2022lipschitz}\footnote{We actually use the near-optimality dimension introduced in~\cite{bubeck2008online}, where the authors imply the equivalence between this definition and the original zooming dimension proposed in~\cite{kleinberg2019bandits}.}.
 Next, we define the covering dimension $\cd$ (zooming dimension $\zd$) as the smallest $q \geq 0$ such that for every $r\in(0,1]$ the $r$-covering number $N_c(r)$ ($r$-zooming number $N_z(r)$) can be upper bounded by $\alpha r^{-q}$ for some multiplier $\alpha>0$ that is free of $r$:

 It is clear that $0\leq \zd \leq \cd$ since the $r$-optimal region is a subset of $\X$.
 On the other hand, $\zd$ could be much smaller than $\cd$ in some benign cases.
-For example, if the payoff function $\mu(\cdot)$ defined on the metric space $(\R^d,\norm{\cdot}_2), d \in \mathbb{N}$ is $C^2$-smooth and strongly concave in a neighborhood of the optimal arm $x_*$, then it could be easily verified that $\zd=d/2$ whereas $\dc = d$.
+For example, if the payoff function $\mu(\cdot)$ defined on the metric space $(\R^k,\norm{\cdot}_2), k \in \mathbb{N}$ is $C^2$-smooth and strongly concave in a neighborhood of the optimal arm $x_*$, then it could be easily verified that $\zd=k/2$ whereas $\dc = k$.
 However, $\dz$ is never revealed to the agent as it relies on the underlying function $\mu(\cdot)$, and hence designing an algorithm whose regret bound depends on $\zd$ without knowledge of $\zd$ would be considerably difficult.